George Englebright

 George Englebright (1805 – April 1877) was an English cricketer.
-Englebright's batting style is unknown.
 He was likely born at Elmham, Norfolk, where he was christened on 15 November 1805.

 Englebright made a single first-class appearance for Norfolk against Yorkshire in 1834 at Hyde Park Ground, Sheffield.
 In a match which Yorkshire won by a concession, Englebright batted once and was dismissed for a duck by Tom Marsden.